iTwin/bis-schemas/Domains/Core/Functional.remarks.md

 ### FunctionalModel

 Should be considered abstract.
-It should be specialized to hold discipline-specific functional Models.
+It should be specialized to hold discipline-specific functional Elements.

 ### FunctionalElement